 Mirach understands that there is a continuous need to upgrade staff skills and knowledge.
-This is beneficial to the staff development and also to the Company.
+This is beneficial to staff development and also to the Company.
 Thus, staff are encouraged to go for courses and seminars to keep themselves updated of the latest rules and regulations and the market investment trends.

-In Singapore, employees are given the opportunity to select trainings they wish to attend, recommended by HR or on ad-hoc basis.
-In Singapore office, staff are required to have a minimum of 1 half day training session for staff in 1 year.
-This has been achieved both in FY2017 and FY2018.
+Employees are given the opportunity to select trainings they wish to attend, recommended by HR or on ad-hoc basis.
+Staff are required to have a minimum of 1 half day training session for staff in 1 year.
+This has been achieved in FY2019.

-Target: We aim to provide more trainings to our employees in FY2019.
+Target: We aim to provide more trainings to our employees in FY2020.